aliceh75/dufl/README.md

 h2.
 Using dufl with sudo

-Because **dufl** stores and fetches (by default) information in the current user's folder, **extra care** must be taken when using `sudo` - as the current user then changes.
-It may be possible to use tools such as `logname` to get the original user name - but then, you might *want* to be using a different user!
+It is best **not to use sudo with dufl**.
+Because **dufl** is home folder aware, it needs to know who the current user is.
+When you use `sudo`, the current user changes - and so any operations are done *as the new user* (typically, `root`).
+There are ways by which **dufl** could check who the original user is (for example by using tools such as `logname`), however this would prevent users from using **dufl** as a different user if that is what they wish to do.

-Instead it is best **not to use sudo with dufl**. **dufl** will detect when it doesn't have write permission to a file you are checking out, and will at that point invoke `sudo` itself to ask for elevated privileges.
+**dufl** will detect when it doesn't have write permission to a file you are checking out, and will at that point invoke `sudo` itself to ask for elevated privileges.

 **FEATURE NOT YET IMPLEMENTED**

+<a name="keeping_track_of_deployed_filed"></a>
+h2.
+Keeping track of deployed files

+**dufl** does not keep track of which version of the file you have deployed to your file system.
+Being build this way means **dufl** is tolerant to changes you do on the git repository directly.
+If you want to do some advanced operation not handled by the **dufl** cli, you can do those manually using git - it will not bother **dufl**.

+The downside is that **dufl** cannot reliably tell whether you will be overwritting local changes or not when checking out a file. **dufl** will check the local modification time of the file you're checking out, and look at how the file was in the repository at that time.
+If it cannot be found or if there are changes, **dufl** will warn you you may be overwriting local changes.
+This approach is not fail proof - git commit timestamps have a granularity of one second, but the same file can be modified and commited multiple times within the same second, so **dufl** might end up looking at the wrong file version.

 h2.
 Commands